 Set Belleville as default location

 Partly cloudy.
-40 percent chance of flurries overnight.
-Wind northwest 20 km/h becoming light this evening.
-Low minus 18.
+Clearing after midnight.
+Wind northwest 20 km/h gusting to 40 becoming light this evening.
+Low minus 6.

 CBC News: Weather Centre